-Edinburgh City Mission works with a local network of agencies who refer clients for assistance, which ensures that help is given to those with genuine needs.
+Edinburgh City Mission operates a referral-only service from a large network of local agencies.
+This ensures that help is given to those with genuine needs.

 If you require emergency food without a referral, please click here.

 “The reason I refer my clients to the Basics Bank, is due to the fact that my client may be very hungry, and may not have eaten for a period of time.
 That is the first reason; secondly, Basics Bank provide my clients with support on a one to one basis, a friendly face that is interested in them, and not from a Professional point of view, which is really important.
 The service provides my client with the opportunity to sit down, have a cup of tea, in a friendly and non-judgmental way; they are invited to come back, not only for essential food, but for the volunteer to meet with them again, where a relationship of trust and mutual respect is formed and where the client feels comfortable.

 As the majority of my clients live in temporary accommodation, mainly Bed and Breakfasts, and where the Benefit system is difficult for them, they are often without money for long periods of time.
 Clients have also suffered the added complications of having had their welfare benefits sanctioned, and can be without payment for up to 6 months.
 The support from Basics Bank is essential for the client to source food and companionship at difficult times.“

 “I refer people to the Basics Bank who I know are not in a position to buy food or enough food and the situation they are going through is not going to be resolved quickly.
 I also make referrals for emergency food provision for up to 3 days at the Trussel Trust.

 The Basic Bank is a lifeline for people who are on a low income and, although working, can’t get through to payday or have lost work, been sanctioned, waiting for a Universal Credit payments or have had an unexpected expense.